-The Coast Guard is adopting a security zone interim rule published in July 2008 as a final rule.
-This rule creates a security zone around any vessel escorted by one or more Coast Guard, State, or local law enforcement assets on the navigable waters of the Captain of the Port (COTP) Zone, Savannah, Georgia.
+The Coast Guard is establishing a security zone around any escorted vessel by one or more Coast Guard, State, or local law enforcement assets on the navigable waters of the Captain of the Port (COTP) Zone, Savannah, Georgia.
 This action is necessary to protect personnel, vessels, and facilities from sabotage or other subversive acts, accidents, or other events of a similar nature.
-No vessel or person will be allowed in this zone unless authorized by the Captain of the Port or a designated representative.
+No vessel or person is allowed in this zone unless authorized by the Captain of the Port or a designated representative.

 FOR FURTHER INFORMATION CONTACT:

-If you have questions on this rule, call Lieutenant Jeanita Jefferson, U.S. Coast Guard Marine Safety Unit Savannah at (912) 652-4353.
-If you have questions on viewing the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone 202-366-9826.End Further Info End Preamble Start Supplemental Information
+If you have questions on this rule, call LT Jeanita Jefferson at MSU Savannah (912) 652-4353.
+If you have questions on viewing or submitting material to the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone 202-366-9826.End Further Info End Preamble Start Supplemental Information

 Background and Purpose

-The terrorist attacks of September 2001 heightened the need for development of various security measures throughout the seaports of the United States, particularly around vessels and facilities whose presence or movement creates a heightened vulnerability to terrorist acts, or those for which the consequences of terrorist acts represent a threat to national security.
+The terrorist attacks of September 2001 heightened the need for development of various security measures throughout the seaports of the United States, particularly around vessels and facilities whose presence or Start Printed Page 37836movement creates a heightened vulnerability to terrorist acts; or those for which the consequences of terrorist acts represent a threat to national security.
 The President of the United States has found that the security of the United States is and continues to be endangered following the attacks of September 11 (E.O.
-13,273, 67 FR 56215, Sept.
-3, 2002 and 72 FR 54205, Sept.
+13,273, 67 FR 56215, Sep.
+3, 2002 and 72 FR 54205, Sep.
 21, 2007).
 Additionally, national security and intelligence officials continue to warn that future terrorist attacks are likely.

-The Captain of the Port (COTP) Zone Savannah, Georgia frequently receives vessels that require additional security, including, but not limited to, vessels carrying sensitive Department of Defense cargoes, vessels carrying dangerous cargoes, and foreign naval vessels.
-The Captain of the Port has determined that these vessels have a significant vulnerability to subversive activity by other vessels or persons, or, in some cases, themselves pose a risk to a port and the public within the COTP Zone, as described in 33 CFR 3.35-30.
-The COTP sought comments on the interim rule published July 2, 2008 (73 FR 37835) which enabled the COTP Savannah to provide effective port security, while minimizing the public's confusion and easing the administrative burden of implementing separate temporary security zone rules for each escorted vessel.
-As noted, we did not receive any comment on this interim rule.
+The Captain of the Port Zone Savannah, Georgia frequently receive vessels that require additional security, including, but not limited to, vessels carrying sensitive Department of Defense cargoes, vessels carrying dangerous cargoes, and foreign naval vessels.
+The Captain of the Port has determined that these vessels have a significant vulnerability to subversive activity by other vessels or persons, or, in some cases, themselves pose a risk to a port and the public within the Captain of the Port Zone, as described in 33 CFR 3.35-15.
+This rule enables the COTP Savannah to provide effective port security, while minimizing the public's confusion and easing the administrative burden of implementing separate temporary security zone rules for each escorted vessel.

 Discussion of Rule

-The COTP is adopting the currently-effective interim rule reflected in 33 CFR 165.749 as a final rule.
-This rule establishes a security zone that prohibits persons and vessels from coming within 300 yards of all escorted vessels within the navigable waters of the COTP Zone Savannah, Georgia unless authorized by the Coast Guard COTP Savannah, or the COTP's designated representative.
+This rule establishes a security zone that prohibits persons and vessels from coming within 300 yards of all escorted vessels within the navigable waters of the Captain of the Port Zone Savannah, Georgia unless authorized by the Coast Guard Captain of the Port, or Captain of the Port's designated representative.